JanJaapPoos/DRuMFISH/WP2.md

 [Abstract:](http://dx.doi.org/10.1016/S0165-7836(01)00343-5) This is a viewpoint paper without an abstract, rather a short introduction: It is natural that scientists should follow the way concepts come to be used when they have had a hand in their development, and this applies in my case to the related ideas of limit reference points (LRPs) and the traffic light management system.
 One can never control where an idea leads to, but if there may be the danger of a methodology changing while retaining the original nomenclature, it seems worthwhile to point this out, and that is the purpose of the current note.
 It is suggested that adding bells and whistles to a simple methodology may postpone its practical implementation by stakeholders and fishery managers, which is urgently needed at the moment.

 Data/information requirements:
-A series of indices as measures or proxies for exploitation rate or stock size, relating to the biology, economic, and social aspects of a fishery
+* A series of indices as measures or proxies for exploitation rate or stock size, relating to the biology, economic, and social aspects of a fishery
-A series of limit reference points (LRPs) associated with the indices A fisheries department or other fisheries management body has a data storage facility from which the indices can be regularly extracted.
+* A series of limit reference points (LRPs) associated with the indices
+* A fisheries department or other fisheries management body has a data storage facility from which the indices can be regularly extracted.

 Assumptions:
-Presence of a co-management framework with a feedback loop capable of registering and taking avoidance steps when faced with dangerous situations (i.e. high risk of stock collapse).
+* Presence of a co-management framework with a feedback loop capable of registering and taking avoidance steps when faced with dangerous situations (i.e. high risk of stock collapse).
-The system does not require a major investment in stock assessment and complex population modelling, focus is rather on getting management feedback loop implemented.
+* The system does not require a major investment in stock assessment and complex population modelling, focus is rather on getting management feedback loop implemented.

 Outputs expected:
-Traffic light management system applying multiple LRPs associated with relevant available indices in a cumulative fashion in a decision framework context.
+* Traffic light management system applying multiple LRPs associated with relevant available indices in a cumulative fashion in a decision framework context.
-The current state of the fishery traffic light index for a particular resource is made readily available to stakeholders (e.g. over the Internet).
+* The current state of the fishery traffic light index for a particular resource is made readily available to stakeholders (e.g. over the Internet).

 Method of operation:
-A series of LRPs are used to judge the status of a fishery as represented by a series of traffic ‘lights’, which change from green to red as the LRP to its left is infringed.
+*  series of LRPs are used to judge the status of a fishery as represented by a series of traffic ‘lights’, which change from green to red as the LRP to its left is infringed.
 The number of red lights lit is accumulated, and dictates the severity of the management response in terms of either a quota or effort limitation, which remains in effect until some or all of the red lights turn green again.
-Applying characteristics of a fuzzy logic control system in allowing relatively smooth trajectories of exploitation.
+* Applying characteristics of a fuzzy logic control system in allowing relatively smooth trajectories of exploitation.

 ### [Froese, R. and K. Kesner-Reyes (2002).
 Impact of fishing on the abundance of marine species.
 ICES Document CM 2002/L: 12, 15 pp.](http://www.ices.dk/sites/pub/CM%20Doccuments/2002/L/L1202.pdf)

 [Abstract:](http://www.ices.dk/sites/pub/CM%20Doccuments/2002/L/L1202.pdf) The Census of Marine Life program aims to document the existence, distribution and abundance of marine organisms using all suitable data sources.
 In this study we analysed time series of catch data published by ICES and FAO in respect to trends in the resilience of species towards fishing.
 For this purpose we classified the fishing status of over 900 exploited species into undeveloped, developing, fully exploited, overfished, and collapsed or closed, where the sequence of the last three stages usually corresponds to a decline in species abundance.
 In world fisheries the percentage of species being overfished within 10 years after start of full exploitation increased from 26% in the 1950ies to 35% in the 1980ies.
 In 1999 the status of 50% of the exploited species was overfished, collapsed or closed.
 The number of species with low or very low resilience to fishing has been increasing from 80 (26%) in 1950 to 155 (32%) in 1999.
 Of 24 species reaching full exploitation in 1998 or 1999 for the first time, 8 had low and 8 had very low resilience to fishing.
 Of 25 species that had sustained 30 or more years of full exploitation before 1989, 11 species reached overfished or collapsed status thereafter.
 An analysis of length-frequency studies of commercial landings showed that in most cases mean length was below length at first maturity.
 In the ICES area 46% of the species were overfished within 10 years after start of full exploitation and in 1999 the status of 60% of the species were overfished, collapsed or closed.
 We suggest an alternative management regime that would allow fish to spawn at least once before being caught.
 A census of marine life conducted in an exploited area will still largely be able to detect the evolutionary species composition, but will not be able to determine the evolutionary relative abundance of species and their respective roles in the ecosystem.

 Data/information requirements:
-A time series of catch data.
+* A time series of catch data.

 Assumptions:
-Assumes a model in which catches for a fish population increase during fisheries development and subsequently decline as fisheries become increasingly exploited.
+* Assumes a model in which catches for a fish population increase during fisheries development and subsequently decline as fisheries become increasingly exploited.
-Given a time series of catch data, the total production per year is calculated.
+* Given a time series of catch data, the total production per year is calculated.
 This is then used to classify the status of the fishery in any given year into one of the following (arbitrary) development stages:
-Undeveloped: Ccur before Cmax and Ccur < 0.1 Cmax.
+  * Undeveloped: Ccur before Cmax and Ccur < 0.1 Cmax.
-Developing: Ccur before Cmax and 0.1 Cmax < Ccur < 0.5 Cmax.
+  * Developing: Ccur before Cmax and 0.1 Cmax < Ccur < 0.5 Cmax.
-Fully exploited: Ccur > 0.5 Cmax.
+  * Fully exploited: Ccur > 0.5 Cmax.
-Overfished: Ccur after Cmax and 0.1 Cmax < Ccur < 0.5 Cmax.
+  * Overfished: Ccur after Cmax and 0.1 Cmax < Ccur < 0.5 Cmax.
-Collapsed/Closed: Ccur after Cmax and Ccur < 0.1 Cmax.
+  * Collapsed/Closed: Ccur after Cmax and Ccur < 0.1 Cmax.
 Where Ccur is the current catch and Cmax is the maximum catch in the time series.
-The first and last year are excluded as the ‘after maximum year’ and ‘before maximum year’ criteria cannot be applied to them.
+* The first and last year are excluded as the ‘after maximum year’ and ‘before maximum year’ criteria cannot be applied to them.
-Assumes catch data are representative of changes in abundance.
+* Assumes catch data are representative of changes in abundance.

 Outputs expected:
-A stock-status plot showing the percentage of stocks by status over time.
+* A stock-status plot showing the percentage of stocks by status over time.

 Testing:
-No testing described here.
+* No testing described here.
 Tested by [Carruthers et al. (2012)](#carruthers-tr-walters-cj-and-mk-mcallister-2012-evaluating-methods-that-classify-fisheries-stock-status-using-only-fisheries-catch-data-fish-res-119-120-66-79) below.
-Applied to time series of catch data published by FAO (Fisheries production time series 1950-1999) and ICES (catch data for NE Atlantic 1973-1999).
+* Applied to time series of catch data published by FAO (Fisheries production time series 1950-1999) and ICES (catch data for NE Atlantic 1973-1999).

 Caveats:
-By definition, the percentage of undeveloped or developed stocks is zero in the final year of the time series (Kleisner and Pauly, 2011).
+* By definition, the percentage of undeveloped or developed stocks is zero in the final year of the time series (Kleisner and Pauly, 2011).
-The stock-status plots do not take recovery into account [Kleisner and Pauly (2011)](#kleisner-k-and-d-pauly-2011-stock-status-plots-of-fisheries-for-regional-seas-in-christensen-v-lai-s-palomares-m-l-d-zeller-d-and-pauly-d-eds-the-state-of-biodiversity-and-fisheries-in-regional-seas-fisheries-centre-research-reports-193-fisheries-centre-university-of-british-columbia-pp-37-40-issn-1198-6727).
+* The stock-status plots do not take recovery into account [Kleisner and Pauly (2011)](#kleisner-k-and-d-pauly-2011-stock-status-plots-of-fisheries-for-regional-seas-in-christensen-v-lai-s-palomares-m-l-d-zeller-d-and-pauly-d-eds-the-state-of-biodiversity-and-fisheries-in-regional-seas-fisheries-centre-research-reports-193-fisheries-centre-university-of-british-columbia-pp-37-40-issn-1198-6727).
 Recovery is automatically classified as a ‘developing’ stock.

 ### Scandol, J. (2005).
 Use of quality control methods to monitor the status of fish stocks.
 In G.H.
 Kruse, V.F.
 Gallucci, D.E.
 Hay, R.I.
 Perry, R.M.
 Peterman, T.C.
 Shirley, P.D.
 Spencer, B. Wilson & D. Woodby, eds.
 Fisheries assessment and management in data-limited situations, pp. 213–231.
 Fairbanks, USA, Alaska Sea Grant College Program AK-SG-05-02.